 You have many different choices for wine bottle tags, from simple white plastic tabs you can label yourself, to fancy computer-generated tabs decorated with red or white grapes to differentiate type.

-4. Invest in a computer inventory program
+4. Invest in an inventory app or computer program

 Next, your ultimate method of not only keeping track of all your wines, but also knowing their exact location by vertical and horizontal row number will become a blessing.
 An inventory program allows you to: